Wrongful Death and Automobile Fatalities

 If the deceased had a will, the court may ask that the executor represent the estate and the family members.
 Usually, an immediate family member such as a child, spouse, parent, or sibling of the victim can file the lawsuit.

 Contact an Attorney

 A personal injury attorney with experience specifically in wrongful death lawsuits can answer any of your questions about how to proceed if your loved one was killed in an automobile accident and you and your family are suffering from not only the physical loss, but the unfortunate reality of loss of financial support for you and your family.
-A skilled lawyer, like a wrongful death lawyer in Houston, TX, understands the devastation that occurs when a family member is unexpectedly and tragically lost at the hands of someone else’s negligence.
+A skilled lawyer, like a wrongful death lawyer, understands the devastation that occurs when a family member is unexpectedly and tragically lost at the hands of someone else’s negligence.
 Contact us today to discuss your family’s situation and we can tell you how a successful wrongful death lawsuit can help ease at least the financial loss experienced by your family.